 Superfast analyzer for audio and radio signals.
 Examining radio signals is the original idea of Analyzer2000.
 Simply connect the AF-output of your receiver to the input of your soundcard and see, what you hear.
 Use SSB and you will have a feeling like using an expensive IF panorama adapter.
 Support for this version has been discontinued.

-The resource is currently listed in dxzone.com in a single category.
-The main category is Spectrum analysis software
+The resource is currently on dxzone.com in just one category.
+Main category is Spectrum analysis software

 that is about spectrum analyzer programs for ham radio use.

 This link has been on our site since Tuesday Jan 22 2002, and "Analyzer2000

 " has been clicked on 106726 times.
 So far it received 46 votes for a total score of 5.74/10

 Discover more websites like this one in these categories:

 Rate this resource

 it received 46 votes for a total score of 5.74/10

 The scale is 1 - 10, with 1 being poor and 10 being excellent.